 The Company believes that participation in a long-term incentive program encourages a perspective of ownership by providing an equity stake in the Company.
 The Company also believes that participation in a long-term incentive program should increase with higher levels of responsibility, as individuals in leadership roles have the greatest influence on the Company's strategic direction and results over time.
-The Company grants restricted stock and/or stock option awards annually each year on or about December 1.
-Typically, the Company grants a combination of stock options and restricted stock awards to non-executive officers and directors of the Company, and grants stock options to executive officers and other salaried employees.
+Prior to 2014, the Company granted restricted stock and/or stock option awards each year on or about December 1.
+In 2014, the Company began granting restricted stock and/or stock option awards each year on or about August 25.
+Typically, the Company grants a combination of stock options and/or restricted stock awards to executive officers, non-officer key employees, other salaried employees, and directors of the Company.

+Beginning in 2014, equity awards were granted under the Weyco Group, Inc. 2014 Incentive Plan.
+On August 25, 2016, stock options and/or restricted stock were awarded to the Company's named executive officers.
+On the same date, a combination of stock options and shares of restricted stock were awarded to directors, non-executive officers and non-officer key employees, and stock options were awarded to other salaried employees.
+Under the 2014 Incentive Plan, the exercise price of stock options and restricted stock awards were valued at fair market value based on the Company's closing stock price on the date of grant and vest ratably over four years beginning on the first anniversary of the grant date.
+Stock options granted under the 2014 Incentive Plan expire six years from the grant date.

 From 2011 to 2013, equity awards were granted under the Weyco Group, Inc. 2011 Incentive Plan.
-On December 2, 2013, stock options were awarded to the Company's named executive officers.
-On the same date, a combination of stock options and shares of restricted stock were awarded to non-executive officers and stock options were awarded to other key employees.
-Under the 2011 Incentive Plan, stock options and restricted stock awards were valued at fair market value based on the Company's closing stock price on the date of grant and vest ratably over four years beginning on the first anniversary of the grant date.
-Stock options granted in 2013 expire six years from the grant date.

-Through 2010, equity awards had been granted under the Weyco Group, Inc. 2005 Equity Incentive Plan (the "2005 Plan").
-Under the 2005 Plan, stock options vest ratably over four years beginning on the first anniversary of the grant date.
-Stock options granted under the 2005 Plan expire five years from the grant date.
+Under the 2011 Incentive Plan, stock options vest ratably over four years beginning on the first anniversary of the grant date.
+Stock options granted under the 2011 Incentive Plan expire six years from the grant date.

-Company "insiders," as defined by the Company, are restricted from selling their shares during four black-out periods surrounding each quarter end.
+Company "insiders," as defined by the Company, are restricted from buying or selling their shares during four black-out periods surrounding each quarter end.